Zoe McKenzie explained

 McKenzie then joined Freehill Hollingdale and Page (later Freehills, now Herbert Smith Freehills) in industrial relations and employment law becoming a Senior Associate with the firm in 2003.[9]

-Upon its election in late 2010, McKenzie joined the Baillieu Coalition Government with responsibility for education and culture policy issues,[13] then returning to Federal Government with the election of Tony Abbott in 2013, as Chief of Staff to the Minister for Trade and Investment where she was involved in the conclusion of trade agreements with South Korea, Japan, China, the Trans Pacific Partnership, an updated FTA with Singapore and lead-in work on the Indian, European Union, Indonesia and Hong Kong FTA negotiations.[14]
+Upon its election in late 2010, McKenzie worked as a political staffer for the Baillieu Coalition Government with responsibility for education and culture policy issues,[12] before returning to Federal Government on the election of Tony Abbott in 2013, as Chief of Staff to the Minister for Trade and Investment, Andrew Robb.[13]

-McKenzie joined the board of the Australia Council for the Arts in 2016, and the NBN Ltd in 2018, roles from which she resigned in late 2021 to contest pre-selection for the seat of Flinders.[15]
-She was also until that time on the board of the Committee for Mornington Peninsula, Melbourne University Humanities Foundation Board, French Australian Chamber of Commerce (FACCI Vic), Trade Policy Committee of the Australian British Chamber of Commerce, and Trade Policy Committee of the Screen Producers Association.[16]
+McKenzie joined the board of the Australia Council for the Arts in 2016, and the NBN Ltd in 2018, resigning from these roles in late 2021 to contest pre-selection for the seat of Flinders.[14]
+She has also sat on the Committee for Mornington Peninsula.[15]

 Political career

-McKenzie replaced Greg Hunt as the Liberal candidate for Flinders in 2021 and was elected to the House of Representatives at the 2022 federal election, standing in the Division of Flinders.[17]
-McKenzie was the only new Member of Parliament to increase the margin of a Liberal-held seat, from 5.7 to 6.5.[18]
+McKenzie replaced Greg Hunt as the Liberal candidate for Flinders in 2021 and was elected to the House of Representatives at the 2022 federal election, standing in the Division of Flinders.[16]
+McKenzie was successful, with a slight two-party preferred swing in her favour.[17]

 McKenzie is aligned with the Centrist faction of the Liberal Party.[18]